maelys-mcardle/snowflake/README.md

 # Snowflake

-Snowflake is a programming language devised for microcontrollers and is a paradigm that sits somewhere between machine code and BASIC.
+Snowflake is a programming language devised to be run in an interpreter on microcontrollers and occupies the space somewhere between machine code and BASIC.
 It was developed for fun by [Maëlys McArdle][1].

-This repository contains a default interpreter implementation.
+This repository contains the default interpreter implementation.
 Documentation on how to code with the language is found in the [docs][2] directory.
 Examples of code written in Snowflake is found in the [samples][3] directory.